anibalcoral/OpenShift-Virtualization-GitOps/demo-guides/WORKSHOP_GUIDE.md

 - Creates new VM definition in Git repository
 - Updates Kustomize configuration to include new VM
 - Commits and pushes changes to development branch
-- ArgoCD automatically detects and deploys the new VM
+- ArgoCD detects and deploys the new VM through manual sync
 - Provides cleanup automation for demo repeatability

 **Learning Objectives**:
 - Git-based infrastructure provisioning workflows
 - Code review and approval processes for infrastructure changes
-- Automated deployment through continuous synchronization
+- Manual deployment through controlled synchronization

 ### Demo 4: Multi-Environment VM Management with Kustomize